 This phrase has come down through time from the original Victorian Education Act 1872 which basically made education ‘free, secular and compulsory’ but recognised that kids who were receiving ‘regular and efficient instruction in some other manner’ didn’t need to go to a state school.
 ‘Some other manner’ for some meant being educated at home (by parents, tutors or governesses), in a non-govt school, or by being sent back to England.
 Historian Alan Barcan noted that there was a point in the 1800s when 20% of Australian children were being home educated.

 Gradually, as school became the norm, people forgot about that clause, but when the modern home ed movement began in the 70s, parents realised they could home educate under it.
 At first home ed numbers were small and the Ed Dept encouraged parents to register and comply with their rules.
-Some did, some didn’t but there was no legal requirement to do so, it was Education Department policy, not law.
-For many years the Dept actually gave out incorrect information leading parents to believe they were not able to withdraw children from school unless they had received approval to home educate and had their program approved.
-Registered families were visited several times a year by a Dept member.
+Some did, some didn’t, but there was no legal requirement to do so, it was Education Department policy, not law.
+For many years the Dept led parents to believe they were not able to withdraw children from school unless they had received approval to home educate and had their program approved.
+Registered families were visited regularly by a Dept member.

 We got a lot of media coverage, organised a symposium and parliamentary briefing, and bombarded politicians with correspondence about the bill.
 Someone even set off a Christian email network in America which jammed the inbox of every Victorian politician.
 Opinion is still divided on whether this action was beneficial.

 We made so much fuss that home education was the only aspect of the Education Bill that was debated in Parliament.
-Unfortunately, ALP had the numbers to guillotine the debate and put the Bill through quietly in the midst of the Commonwealth Games.
+Unfortunately, the ALP had the numbers to guillotine the debate and put the Bill through quietly during the Commonwealth Games.
 However, the publicity we had gained forced them into releasing the regulations before the Bill was passed.